Remarks on the existence of minimal models of log canonical generalized pairs: Introduction

 \begin{thmA}[= Theorem \ref{thm:mAd_klt}] Let $ (X,B+M) $ be an NQC klt generalized pair.
 If $ X $ has maximal Albanese dimension, then $ (X,B+M) $ has a minimal model. \end{thmA}

-Note that Theorem \ref{thm:mainthm_intro} does not play any role in the proof of the above theorem.
+It should be mentioned that Theorem \ref{thm:mainthm_intro} does not play any role in the proof of the above theorem.
 On the other hand, in view of our previous results, one may wonder whether the hypothesis in Theorem \ref{thm:mAd_klt_intro} that $(X,B+M)$ has klt singularities can be replaced by the weaker assumption that $(X,B+M)$ has log canonical singularities.
-As an indirect application of Theorem \ref{thm:mainthm_intro}, we give an affirmative answer to this question under mild assumptions in lower dimensions; namely, by combining Theorems \ref{thm:MM_NQC_WZD_intro} and \ref{thm:mAd_klt_intro}, we prove the following result.
+As an indirect application of Theorem \ref{thm:mainthm_intro}, we give an affirmative answer to this question under mild assumptions in lower dimensions.

 \begin{thmA}[= Theorem \ref{thm:mAd_lc} and Corollary \ref{cor:mAd_lc_dim5}] Assume the existence of minimal models for smooth varieties of dimension $n-1$.

 Let $ (X,B+M) $ be an NQC log canonical generalized pair of dimension $ n $ such that $K_X+B+M$ is pseudo-effective.
 If $ X $ has maximal Albanese dimension, then $ (X,B+M) $ has a minimal model.